 In the last few years, telecommunications has clearly moved beyond providing people-to-people connectivity besides successfully adding layers around it to contribute more meaningfully.

-Public health companies today are leveraging emerging technologies like artificial intelligence, machine learning, geographic information system to help the government and healthcare agencies manage and monitor the virus spread.
+Public health companies are leveraging emerging technologies like artificial intelligence, machine learning, and geographic information systems to help the government and healthcare agencies manage and monitor the virus spread.

-Experts believe that the efforts of leading telecom players have not only helped government and citizens during Covid times but have also helped them test the possibility to build content, AI/IoT devices and enterprise solutions for the future which are expected to generate 15% to 25% revenue in next 5 years from pools beyond connectivity in content, enterprise solutions and AI/IoT Devices.
+Experts believe that the efforts of leading telecom players have not only helped government and citizens during Covid times but have also helped them test the possibility of building content, AI/IoT devices and enterprise solutions for the future, which are expected to generate 15% to 25% revenue in next 5 years from pools beyond connectivity in content, enterprise solutions, and AI/IoT Devices.

 While enabling the ecosystem for the society during the pandemic, telecom companies have also invested in their operations to boost capabilities to deliver for the future.

 With 5G trials announced recently, India is assured to be on the 5G map soon.
-This will be another leapfrog for telecommunications to move ahead of just connectivity and be more efficient and play a bigger and meaningful role in society.
+This will be another leapfrog for telecommunications to move ahead of just connectivity, be more efficient, and play a more meaningful role in society.

 5G requires more strategically placed tower infrastructure.
 This opens up the market for advanced spatial analytics tools.”